lassejlv/FrogDB/README.md

-# FrogDB: 🐸 Lightweight, adaptable JSON database
+## 🐸 Lightweight, adaptable JSON database

 FrogDB is a lightweight, file-based JSON database system designed for local development and small-scale applications.
 It allows for quick setup and easy data manipulation with the flexibility of JSON.
-Inspired by the adaptability of frogs, FrogDB supports dynamic schemas to fit various data structures, making it a versatile choice for developers.

 ## Features